FBDev64/ASCINET/README.md

 ```
 To run, just type `./client.sh`

+## Additionnal Setup notes
+Instead of cloning the whole repo, you can just downmload the ASCINET folder with the files subdirectory for the server.
+It needs to be in `~/`.
+And of course the server dir or adfmin or client.
 ## Configuring
 - **Edit** the `config.yaml` in `/src/server/data` and write your server IP and hostname
 - **Run** `server.sh` in the server computer